Shapiro Negotiations

-Essential Skills for Strategic Negotiations
+Essential Negotiations Skills

-Before getting to common tactics, let’s first delve into the essential skills that a strategic
+Let’s first delve into the essential skills that a strategic

 Negotiators should develop before starting to focus on tactics: